Foreign relations of North Korea: Nuclear weapons program

 North Korea conducted further nuclear tests in 2009, 2013, January and September 2016, and 2017.
 In 2018, North Korea ceased conducting nuclear and intercontinental ballistic missile tests.
-Kim Jong-un signed the Panmunjom Declaration committing to "denuclearisation of the Korean Peninsula" and affirmed the same commitment in a subsequent meeting with US President Donald Trump.
+Kim Jong Un signed the Panmunjom Declaration committing to "denuclearisation of the Korean Peninsula" and affirmed the same commitment in a subsequent meeting with US President Donald Trump.

-Bilateral relations
+Diplomatic relations

 North Korea is often perceived as the "Hermit kingdom", completely isolated from the rest of the world, but North Korea maintains diplomatic relations with 164 independent states.

 The country also has bilateral relations with the State of Palestine, the Sahrawi Arab Democratic Republic, and the European Union.

+In October 2023, North Korea announced that it will be ending its diplomatic missions with several countries around the world.
+It declared to shut down dozens of embassies, including in Spain, Hong Kong, Nepal, Bangladesh, and many countries in Africa.
+South Korea suspected that this announcement was a sign of North Korea's struggle to earn money overseas due to international sanctions.

+List of countries which North Korea maintains diplomatic relations with: